Here are my recommendations based on the materials I’ve reviewed to date:

 Great summary of top SAT books!

 Thanks, Alexis.
-Have you even considered writing an SAT prep ebook with video lessons?
+Have you ever considered writing an SAT prep ebook with video lessons?
 Many teens greatly prefer video over text.